 Essential Details of the Montessori Mirror

 Ideally, your baby’s mirror is in a separate area from their bed.
-For your little one’s sense of order, their bed is for sleeping, and another movement area is for their play and work.
+For your little one’s sense of order, their bed is for sleeping, and another movement area is for their play.
 That being said, when there is a space or practical constraint, most babies will manage just fine should you choose to put the mirror by their bed.
 Some might be overstimulated by their image and struggle with sleep, and in that case, you can try to find another solution.

 Use a mirror made of plexiglass rather than real glass for your baby’s room for safety standards.
 If they roll against it, bang it, or kick it, especially as they are older and stronger, then the plexiglass can withstand the abuse better than real glass.
 Similarly, make sure that the mirror is fixed securely to the wall.
 Even if it is a baby-safe mirror, you don’t want it falling on your little one.